 By the same note, the birth of Batman.
 The awesome music mixed with a simultaneous usage of Tear Jerker makes it probably the most incredible showing of his first donning of the cowl ever.

 The fact that Siskel and Ebert gave the movie "2 thumbs up" and — almost — gave them good reason to turn their backs on the Animation Age Ghetto.

 Even more awesome this is the only Batman film of the 80s/90s to get "2 thumbs up", yes that's right, this animated Batman film is the only Batman film that Roger Ebert liked until The Dark Knight Trilogy. note Gene Siskel liked the first three, and hated Batman & Robin, and he said MOTP was just below the first in terms of quality

-Mark Hamill says that this movie was where he truly developed his repertoire of Joker laughs, a collection he used for nearly 20 years before stepping down from the role.
+Mark Hamill says that this movie was where he truly developed his repertoire of Joker laughs, a collection he used since.